hiteshtalhilyani/AWS-Cloud-WebApp/README.md

-# AWS-Cloud-WebApp
+# AWS-Cloud-WebApp - Refactoring

-In this project we will run our WebApp in AWS Cloud
+In this project we will run our WebApp in AWS Cloud using SaaS and PaaS